Terms and Conditions of BIA Fellowship, Small Grants and Exchange

 8) Acceptance of the Grant

-Before the Fellowship may be activated, the Institution must accept, and agree to abide by, these Terms and Conditions of Grant Aid, by signing and returning one copy to the BIA.
+Before the award may be activated, the Institution must accept, and agree to abide by, these Terms and Conditions of Grant Aid, by signing and returning one copy to the BIA.
 This form may only be signed by a senior staff member who has the authority to commit the Institution to such an agreement.
 Such as individual may be: The Principal, Vice Chancellor or Dean, the Registrar, the Secretary, The Research Contracts Officer, The Bursar, Finance Officer or Chief Accountant.

-The recipient of the Fellowship award is required to submit a final report on the project within three months of the end of the period of support.
+The recipient of the award is required to submit a final report on the project within three months of the end of the period of support.
 The Institution may be required to provide a breakdown of the expenditure of all monies provided on the grant.
 The Institution should note that failure to submit a report may cause the BIA to refuse to consider further grant requests, or withhold grant payments pending receipt of a satisfactory report.

 10) The BIA has a responsibility to ensure that work of the highest quality is produced.
 The BIA therefore requires that the institution ensures that all funded work is at all times adequately supervised, monitored and evaluated.
 The results of the research must be subject to proper evaluation before they are published.